← Home

 Career

-In April 2021 I joined Instructure as a Software Engineer on the Collaborations team for Canvas LMS (Learning Management System), where I worked until January 2025.
+In 2021 I joined Instructure as a Software Engineer on the Collaborations team for Canvas LMS (Learning Management System).
+I later moved to the Engage team and was responsible for training new engineers in Budapest, Hungary.
+I worked at Instructure until 2025.

-In January 2025 I joined Tava Health as a Senior Software Engineer on the Payer Squad, and a couple of months later I stepped into the Tech Lead role for the squad, where I currently serve.
+In 2025 I joined Tava Health as a Senior Software Engineer on one of the product squads.
+A couple of months later I stepped into the Tech Lead role for the squad, a rotating responsibility I held for about a year before moving on to a new project.

 Giving back

-For several years, I collaborated with the Asociación de Jóvenes Embajadores de Cristo (AJEC), Puerto Rico Region, to build an Electronic Membership System — a project I took on for the love of the craft, but dedicated to the Lord.
-The application went into use in fiscal year 2019 and served the Association for years.
-It was retired in January 2025, when it was replaced by a new application the organization built to take its place.
+For several years, I built an Electronic Membership System for a youth ministry organization in Puerto Rico, a project I took on for the love of the craft, but dedicated to the Lord.
+The application went into use in 2019 and served the organization for years until it was retired in 2025.

 More recently, I have grown interested in contributing to open source projects, and I am actively looking for ways to make a meaningful impact there.